2026 WISCONSIN STATE SCHOLASTIC CHESS CHAMPIONSHIP

 ENTRY FEE: The early bird entry fee is $40 per player if received by March 6th.
 The regular entry fee is $45 per player if received by March 19th.
 The late entry fee is $60 per player and is accepted until 8:00am on March 21st.
 Online payments are preferred.
 If you need to make an alternative arrangement, please email Chris Wainscott at chris.wainscott13@outlook.com Checks can be made payable to Chris Wainscott.

 SIDE EVENT: Waupaca High School will sponsor the Wisconsin State Bughouse Championship.
-It will start around 7:00pm.
-Link is forthcoming.
+It will start at 7:30pm.
+2026 WI State Bughouse Championship

 QUESTIONS: please email Chris Wainscott chris.wainscott13@outlook.com or Alex Betaneli abetaneli@hotmail.com You may also reach Chris by texting 414-839-5232.